DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Stove

 Having the ability to cook food is crucial.
-Yes, you can go overlanding with food that doesn’t need to be cooked, but having a hot meal at the end of the day (or to start off your day) is well worth it.
+Yes, you can go overlanding with food that doesn’t need to be cooked, but having a hot meal at the end of the day (or to start your day) is well worth it.

-The Everest can accommodate pretty large pots and pans, and also has wind shields to help prevent your burners going out with gusts of wind.
+The Everest can accommodate pretty large pots and pans, and also has wind shields to help prevent your burners from going out with gusts of wind.

 I’ve cooked fajitas, burgers, and much more on the Everest, and it has done a great job!